nclandrei/nclandrei.github.io/about.md

 I also have extensive experience with Javascript, Go, Java, React and Angular.

-Aside from programming, I like playing the piano, reading, car racing, playing tennis and football, doing carpentry and photography.
+Aside from programming, I like playing the piano, writing, reading, car racing, playing tennis and football, doing carpentry and photography.

 I'm currently working remotely as a senior software engineer at Carta.